 Both Personal Bankruptcies and Consumer Proposals are governed by the Bankruptcy and Insolvency Act.
 They are offered as ways for “honest but unfortunate debtors” to put their unmanageable debt behind them and get on with their lives.
-Under the act, only Licensed Bankruptcy Trustees are able to file Proposals and Bankruptcies.
+Under the act, only Licensed Insolvency Trustees are able to file Proposals and Bankruptcies.

 If your debt load is too much to handle and you are thinking about filing for Bankruptcy or a Consumer Proposal, it is essential that you speak with a Bankruptcy Trustee first.
 In the Greater Toronto Area, David Sklar & Associates, Bankruptcy Trustees – offers a Confidential & Free Initial Consultation to help you decide the best course of action to get you out of debt – and on with your life.
 For your free consultation – call 416-498-9200 – we can help.